vesoft-inc/nebula-docs/docs-2.0/synchronization-and-migration/replication-between-clusters.md

 ### Step 2: Set up the synchronization

-1. Log into the primary cluster and create a graph space `basketballplayer`.
+1. Log into the master cluster and create a graph space `basketballplayer`.

   ```
   nebula> CREATE SPACE basketballplayer(partition_num=15, \